primer3-org/primer3docs/reference_docs/readme.txt

  - check_primers

-   Primer3 does not pick any primers, it only checks the primers provided in SEQUENCE_PRIMER, SEQUENCE_OLIGO and SEQUENCE_PRIMER_REVCOMP.
+   Primer3 does not pick any primers, it only checks the primers provided in SEQUENCE_PRIMER, SEQUENCE_INTERNAL_OLIGO and SEQUENCE_PRIMER_REVCOMP.
 Its the only task which does not require a sequence.
 If the sequence is provided, it is used as a template.